 For those who are yet unfamiliar, the IoT is a term used to describe any device that has an on/off switch being connected to the internet.
 This includes everything from cell phones and TVs to parts of complex machines such as jet engines or oil rig drills.
 In other words, the IoT is a blanket term to describe the massive network of things that are connected via the internet.
 This also includes the people who help to operate and repair these devices.

 Although some people are naturally fearful of new concepts and technologies, there are plenty of advantages to the IoT.
 Some of which are as follows:

 - Preventative Maintenance: Additionally, the IoT allows to collect data that can be used to uncover the early warning signs of potential mechanical failure.
-This not only saves time but it can also save money.
+This not only saves time, but it can also save money.
 For instance, this can allow businesses and homeowners to make more informed decisions about energy and equipment usage.

 How the IoT is Changing Cybersecurity

 Additionally, in the same year, German officials revealed that after hacking into the system of a steel manufacturer, hackers managed to cause massive physical damage to the facility by disabling one of the company’s blast furnaces.
 Moving forward, experts are concerned that hackers may be able to hack and control more complex pieces of machinery, such as vehicles, and being able to hijack them with the click of a button.
-Based on these examples alone, it should be clear why the use of the IoT has created a major need for products that help businesses and individuals maintain optimal cybersecurity.
+Based on these examples alone, it should be clear why the use of IoT has created a significant need for products that help businesses and individuals maintain optimal cybersecurity.

 The Future of the IoT